 - Do you enjoy working in mixed-discipline teams?

 - Do you want the visibility and appreciation that comes from proposing goals and finding ways to achieve them?

-The concentration in Business and Financial Analytics will increase your analytical and leadership capabilities, and is a powerful complement to the core Simmons MBA curriculum.
+The concentration in Financial Analysis will increase your analytical and leadership capabilities, and is a powerful complement to the core Simmons MBA curriculum.
 The Concentration will give you the knowledge and skills to more fully understand the needs of the organization, find opportunities for improvement, propose enhanced goals, and partner with senior management to craft people and financial strategies to increase the value of the organization.